Mauri Holappa

 Mauri Holappa (born 9 June 1965) is a Finnish football coach and former footballer.
 He played in Veikkausliiga for OTP Oulu and RoPS.

 Playing career

 Holappa has played for OPS Oulu, OTP Oulu, Haka Valkeakoski, Kiruna FF, Rovaniemi PS and IFK Luleå.

 Coaching career

 Holappa managed Veikkausliiga team RoPS in 2001.

-Holappa is managing Djurgården (women).
+In December 2014, Holappa was presented as head coach for Djurgårdens IF (women) with Mikael Söderman and Elaine as assistant coaches.
+Holappa managed to make Djurgården return to Damallsvenskan.
+Holappa was replaced by Yvonne Ekroth after the 2015 season.